hannobraun/hanno.braun-odw.eu/content/notes/code-cad-applications/index.md

 Advantages:
 - Backwards-compatible with OpenSCAD (mostly?).
 - Also available as a Haskell library.
-- Is a native application, but browser-based editor available on its website.
+- Is a native application, but a browser-based editor is available on its website.

 Disadvantages:
-- Haven't used it, except for the browser-based editor here or there.
+- Haven't really used it, except for the browser-based editor here or there.
 - Doesn't do a great job rendering geometry, specifically around sharp corners.
 - Not as widely packaged as OpenSCAD, and compiling it yourself can be problematic.

 ### Cascade Studio

-{{ ext_link(url="https://github.com/zalo/CascadeStudio", text="Cascade Studio") }} is browser-based and uses JavaScript as the modelling language.
+{{ ext_link(url="https://github.com/zalo/CascadeStudio", text="Cascade Studio") }} is browser-based and uses JavaScript as the modeling language.

 Advantages:
 - Browser-based, which is a convenient capability to have.
-- Uses JavaScript as the modelling language.
+- Uses JavaScript as the modeling language.
-- Based on Open CASCADE.
+- Based on OCCT.

 Disadvantages:
 - Haven't used it seriously.
 - Not available as a native application.
-- Uses JavaScript as the modelling language.
+- Uses JavaScript as the modeling language.

 ### sdfx

 {{ ext_link(url="https://github.com/deadsy/sdfx", text="sdfx") }} is another not-that-well-known contender, written in Go.
+It also uses function representation.

 Advantages:
-- Screenshots look really promising.
-- Uses Go as the modelling language.
+- Uses Go as the modeling language.
 Not a huge fan, but with static typing and fast compile times, it sounds like a great fit for this use case.
+- Has recently received updates that improve the rendering of sharp edges.

 Disadvantages:
 - Haven't tried it.

+### JSCAD

+{{ ext_link(url="https://github.com/jscad/OpenJSCAD.org", text="JSCAD") }} is a CAD application written in JavaScript.

+Advantages:
+- Has been consistently developed for many years.
+- Documentation looks good.
+- Runs in browsers.
+- Uses JavaScript as the modeling language.

+Disadvantages:
+- Haven't tried it.
+- Limited feature set.
+Seems to be roughly on par with OpenSCAD.
+- Uses JavaScript as the modeling language.

 ### Fornjot

 Last, and also least, my own effort, {{ ext_link(url="https://github.com/hannobraun/fornjot", text="Fornjot") }}.
-It experiments with both function representation and more traditional approaches based on triangle meshes, and is written in Rust.
+After experimenting with function representation and other techniques for a while, I finally settled on a more traditional approach based on boundary representation.

 Advantages:
 - Written by me, in Rust, which is lots of fun.
 - I literally know it inside out.
-- Uses Rust as the modelling language, which is fun, powerful, and reliable.
+- Uses Rust as the modeling language, which is fun, powerful, and reliable.
+- Found a way to keep compile times down, to make using Rust as a modeling language practical (at least so far).

 Disadvantages:
-- Experimental, incomplete, basically useless.
+- Experimental, incomplete, at this point still basically useless.
-- Uses Rust as the modelling language, which compiles way too slowly for rapid iteration.